Learn/Drafting/Solid Modeling Tools

 - Multi-body components: keep independent solids in the same file

-Boolean operations combine solid bodies, and JetCad3 exposes them two ways: inline on every profile tool, and as standalone Combine and Cut tools for bodies that already exist.
+Boolean operations combine solid bodies, and JetCad3 exposes them two ways: inline on every profile tool, and as standalone Combine, Cut, and Intersect tools for bodies that already exist.
 Both paths write an ordinary feature into the history, so a boolean stays as editable as anything else.

 Inline: Cut / Join / New Body